Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the applicant, the volume of imported goods from Vietnam has increased both in absolute and relative terms, leading to a decrease in the capacity utilization of the domestic industry.
 The competent authority has set the period of investigation (POI) from January 1, 2023 to December 31, 2023 (12 months).

-The information on the damage has been provided to the POI and three years earlier.
-Known manufacturers/exporters in Vietnam and the Government of Vietnam as well as importers and users in India involved in the goods under investigation are required to submit all relevant information within 30 days from the date of notification.
+The information provided to POI and the previous three years.
+Known producers/exporters in Vietnam and the Government of Vietnam as well as importers and users in India involved in the goods under investigation are required to submit all relevant information within 30 days from the date of notification.

 With strong foreign investment flows, Vietnam has become a major producer of solar panels.
-This is not the first time that solar panels in Vietnam have been subject to anti-dumping and anti-subsidy investigations.
+This is not the first time that solar panels in Vietnam have been investigated for anti-dumping and anti-subsidy.
 The US Department of Commerce opened a similar investigation in late March 2022 on solar modules imported from Vietnam, Thailand, Malaysia and Cambodia.

 Source